TheArsenic33/Romeo-music/README.md

 - [Charon Baglari](https://github.com/XCBv021)

 Reminder that you are great, you are enough, and your presence is valued.
-If you are struggling with your mental health, please reach out to someone you love and consult a professional.p align="center">
+If you are struggling with your mental health, please reach out to someone you love and consult a professional.

   <img src="https://telegra.ph/file/5a45448db0e5a20de636d.jpg">